By using this site, you agree to the Privacy Policy and Terms of Use.

 • Safety concerns influenced FDA advisers but were deemed manageable by European counterparts

-• Regulatory divergence is increasing for oncology drugs with marginal benefits
+• Regulatory divergence is ongoing for oncology drugs with marginal benefits

 Frequently asked questions